Revisiting the Last-Iterate Convergence of Stochastic Gradient Methods: Last-Iterate Convergence under Sub-Weibull Noise

 Next, we only provide the convergence theorems for general convex functions in this section for simplicity.
-In the unified analysis (see Section \ref{sec:analysis-subweibull} in the appendix), the strongly convex case is stated as well.
-Therefore, the interested reader can still apply our Lemma \ref{lem:core-hp-subweibull} to obtain the high-probability bound for strongly convex case following similar steps used in proving Theorem \ref{thm:str-hp-main}.
+In the unified analysis (see Section \ref{sec:weibull-analysis} in the appendix), the strongly convex case is stated as well.
+Therefore, the interested reader can still apply our Lemma \ref{lem:weibull-core-hp} to obtain the high-probability bound for the strongly convex case, following similar steps used in proving Theorem \ref{thm:main-str-hp}.

-Moreover, under the new Assumption 5D, some barriers will show up when applying the technique of \citet{liu2023high}, i.e., the auxiliary weight sequence $w_{t\in\left[T\right]}$ used in Lemmas \ref{lem:core-general} and \ref{lem:core-hp}.
-To deal with this newly risen issue in the high-probability analysis, we will introduce a different technique borrowed from \citet{ivgi2023dog} and \citet{liu2023stochastic} to replace the weight sequence $w_{t\in\left[T\right]}$ used before.
-A detailed discussion is provided in Appendix \ref{sec:analysis-subweibull}.
+Moreover, under the new Assumption \ref{enu:A5D}, certain barriers will arise when applying the technique of \citet{pmlr-v202-liu23aa}, i.e., the auxiliary weight sequence $w_{t\in\left[T\right]}$ used in Lemmas \ref{lem:core-general} and \ref{lem:core-hp}.
+To deal with this newly risen issue in the high-probability analysis, we will introduce a different technique, borrowed from \citet{pmlr-v202-ivgi23a} and \citet{liu2023stochastic}, to replace the weight sequence $w_{t\in\left[T\right]}$ previously used.
+A detailed discussion is provided in Appendix \ref{sec:weibull-analysis}.